 An 18-year-old Ohio woman turned herself into the police, after striking two children as they walked off a school bus on May 13, reported ABC 5 News Cleveland.

-The high school senior admitted that she hit the two children, panicked and fled the scene, according to the article.
-The women was in a rush when the incident occurred, news reports said.
+The high school senior admitted that she hit the two children, panicked and fled the scene, according to ABC.
+The woman was in a rush when the incident occurred, news reports said.

 Both students are reportedly all right following the incident, reported ABC13.